 Ministry at St. Philip's has been very varied and wide reaching - grow groups or home study groups first commenced in the late 1970's - these groups under the lord's guidance have been the heart and core of our Christian community - meeting for fellowship, support of each other, sharing and studying God's Word..
 Ministry to the young people of our area has grown and developed from the very humble beginning in the late 1950's and early 1960's.
 Our first part time youth worker started with us in the early 1980's and today we have a full time youth minister - we thank God for the growth and quality of our youth work.
 Our Lord has led many from our midst to serve in other parts of his vineyard - some have been ordained for full time ministry in Sydney Diocese and in other dioceses.
 Others have served with Missionary Societies in places as diverse as Papua New Guinea, Tanzania, Sabah, Hong Kong, Indonesia, Pakistan, Nepal, Tibet, Kenya, the Northern Territory, South Africa, Bangladesh and elsewhere.
 In recent times a number have been involved in various church plants across Sydney.

-Other areas of ministry have included hospital and nursing home visiting, family court ministry, prisons ministry, schools ministry through scripture teaching and ministry to our community through our involvement with the Ku-ring-gai fair, Carols, Green Tent and Australia Day Breakfasts.
+Other areas of ministry have included hospital and nursing home visiting, family court ministry, prisons ministry, schools ministry through scripture teaching and ministry to our community through our involvement with The Green Tent, Nightlife and Community Breakfasts.

 We thank God for leading us in the way He has and trust that we might be faithful in following His guidance and leading in all that lies ahead for us.